 AP Computer Science A is equivalent to a first-semester, college-level CS1 course in computer science.
-The course introduces students to computer science with fundamental topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and the ethical and social implications of computing.
+The course introduces students to computer science with fundamental topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data

+(algorithms), analysis of potential solutions, and the ethical and social implications of computing.
 The course emphasizes both object-oriented and imperative problem solving and design using the Java programming language.
 These techniques represent proven approaches for developing solutions that can scale up from small, simple problems to large, complex problems.
 AP Computer Science A satisfies a math credit.

 All students enrolled in the course will be required to take the AP Computer Science A exam in May.
-AP Exams include a mandatory fee charged by the College Board which must be paid by in advance prior to taking the exam.
+AP Exams include a mandatory fee charged by the College Board which must be paid prior to taking the exam.

-Prerequisites: Web Design and Programming I & II (748, 749) & currently enrolled in Pre-Calculus (441 or 442), Calculus (451 or 452) or Hon.
-Statistics (474)
+Prerequisites: Web Design and Programming I & II (748, 749) & currently enrolled in Pre-Calculus (434, 435, 436, 437), Calculus (449, 451, 453) or Hon.
+Statistics (456 or 457)

-HONORS iPAD ACTION GAME PROGRAMMING (745) (Available during the 2025-2026 school year)
+HONORS IPAD ACTION GAME PROGRAMMING (745)

 Millions of people enjoy playing games on-the-go using their mobile iOS devices.
 This course will allow students to create their own action-packed games for the iPad.
-Students will learn the fundamentals of using Utility iOS, Wings3D and SWIFT while also learning valuable programming and game design skills in the process.
+Students will learn the fundamentals of using Utility iOS, Wings3D, and SWIFT while also learning valuable programming and game design skills in the process.

-Grades: 10, 11, 12 Prerequisites: Web Design and Programming I & II (748, 749) and permission of the Department Chair.
+Prerequisites: Web Design and Programming I & II (748, 749) and permission of the Department

+Chair.